Historic Sites of Manitoba: Site Historique Enfant-Jésus Heritage Site / Musée Dawson Trail Museum (Richer, RM of Ste. Anne)

 The Catholic Church has a distinct Romanesque architectural style as shown by its rounded arched windows, doors and tower openings and statuary niche.
 The interior boasts a barrel vaulted ceiling supported by two rows of six columns, each column complete with Corinthian style capitals.
 The black marble altar was designed by renowned French sculptor, Hubert Garnier.
 A grotto built in 1954 is dedicated to Notre Dame de Lourdes who appeared to a peasant girl, Bernadette Soubirou.

-Renovations to the church in the 2000s were done as part of the Manitoba Prairie Churches Project.
+Renovations to the church in the 2000s were done as part of the Manitoba Prairie Churches Project and the building is a municipally-designated heritage structure (2008).
 The building has now been converted to a community museum and inquiries should be directed to Yvonne Fontaine Godard (204-422-9369).

 We thank Christy Henry and Patricia Gendreau for providing additional information used here.

-This page was prepared by Marcel Gauthier and Gordon Goldsborough.
+This page was prepared by Marcel Gauthier, Rose Kuzina, George Penner, and Gordon Goldsborough.

 Page revised: 20 July 2022